An American Marriage: Plot

 Celestial has, in the meantime, fallen in love with her childhood best friend, Andre.
 The night she learns that Roy is about to be set free, Andre proposes.
 Despite her guilt, Celestial decides to divorce Roy and marry Andre.
 Though the rest of her family accept her choice, the news causes a rift between Celestial and her father.

 Roy is released from prison early and is collected by his father, Roy Sr. Aware that Celestial plans to have Andre pick him up, Roy decides to leave for Atlanta just as Andre is leaving to collect him, ensuring that he will have time to spend alone with Celestial.
 Before he leaves, Roy runs into a former classmate of his, Davina, who invites him over for dinner.
 The two end up having sex which Roy feels is meaningful.
 He nevertheless decides to leave for Atlanta to pursue a relationship with his wife.

 In Atlanta, Roy is relieved to find that his key still works and surprises Celestial by being at home when she comes back from her doll shop.
 Roy tries to have sex with her but she asks him to use protection, knowing that he does not have any.
 The following day Andre arrives and in the ensuing argument about what happened when Roy was in jail Roy attacks and beats Andre on Celestial's lawn.
 Though the police are called Celestial manages to smooth things over.
 Celestial returns with Roy to her house and the following morning tells Andre that she needs to be with Roy.
 That night however, when Roy confesses to having sex with Davina, Celestial has no reaction causing Roy to realize that Celestial truly no longer loves him romantically.
 Though she is willing to have sex with him he declines saying he has never been and will never be a rapist.

 In the epilogue Roy and Celestial exchange letters.
 Celestial informs Roy that though she and Andre are having a baby they have no plans to marry and Roy tells Celestial that he has reunited with Davina and the two plan to marry.

 Reception

-The novel was widely praised upon its release.
 The New York Times praised it as a "wise and compassionate" novel.
 The Globe and Mail called the novel "sensational".
 The Washington Post commended Jones for her "daring creative choices" and "tender patience".
 The Guardian described the book as, "an immensely readable novel, packed with ideas and emotion".
 The Atlantic positively noted that, "with An American Marriage, Jones joins this conversation in a quietly powerful way.
 Her writing illuminates the bits and pieces of a marriage: those almost imperceptible moments that make it, break it, and forcefully tear it apart."
+In 2024, The New York Times ranked it #78 of the best 100 novels of the 21st century.